Multiplicative SHE limit of random walks in space-time random environments: Introduction

 Our main results confirm and generalize a physics prediction of \cite{bld}.
-They conjecture the convergence of the RWRE to the KPZ equation in the moderate deviations regime, but only for the specific choice of Beta-distributed weights $\omega_{t,x}$ which makes the model integrable (actually their field is defined slightly differently, but agrees with the ``quenched tail field" that we study in Section \ref{sec7}).
-Note that when $\omega \sim $ Beta$(\alpha,\alpha)$ one has $8\sigma^2/(1-4\sigma^2) = 1/\alpha$ which agrees precisely with the prediction of \cite[Section 4.3]{bld}. \sd{Their predictions were based on moment computations using contour integral formulas that are only available when the weights are Beta-distributed.
+They conjecture the convergence of the RWRE to the KPZ equation in the moderate deviations regime, but only for the specific choice of Beta-distributed weights $\omega_{t,x}$ which makes the model integrable.
+Their field is defined slightly differently, but it agrees with the ``quenched tail field" that we study in Section \ref{sec7}.
+Note that when $\omega \sim $ Beta$(\alpha,\alpha)$ one has $8\sigma^2/(1-4\sigma^2) = 1/\alpha$ which agrees precisely with the prediction of \cite[Section 4.3]{bld}. {Their predictions were based on moment computations using contour integral formulas that are only available when the weights are Beta-distributed.
 As moments of \eqref{she0} grow too fast to determine the distribution uniquely, the convergence of moments in this case does not imply weak convergence as in Theorem \ref{main}.} Our proof of Theorem \ref{main} will instead be based purely on stochastic analysis and will not involve any exact solvability.
 The denominator $1-4\sigma^2$ of the noise coefficient will instead be seen to arise naturally from local time considerations coming from pairwise interactions in the 2-point motions, see Theorem \ref{converge}.

 Note that the extreme case $\sigma^2=0$, which occurs when all $\omega_{t,x}$ are deterministically $1/2$, corresponds to deterministic $\mathsf P^\omega$ satisfying a discrete heat equation.
-The other extreme case $\sigma^2=1/4$ corresponds to coalescing random walks, and consequently the limit of the $\mathscr U_N$ will be zero \textit{almost surely}.
-Both of these extreme cases make sense at the level of the limiting SPDE.
+The other extreme case $\sigma^2=1/4$ occurs {when the $\omega_{t,x}$ are Bernoulli$(1/2)$ which gives coalescing random walks.
+Consequently, the limit of the $\mathscr U_N$ will be zero \textit{almost surely}, since the probability of a simple random walk path being at location of order $N^{3/4}$ at time of order $N$ is superpolynomially small.} Both of these extreme cases make sense at the level of the limiting SPDE.
 In the $\sigma^2=0$ case, \eqref{she} becomes the heat equation.
-The $\sigma^2\to 1/4$ case is slightly more difficult to see: in this case the renormalization effect inherent in the Ito equation \eqref{she} becomes so strong that $u$ becomes zero everywhere at positive times, and this is indeed the correct limit for the coalescing walks under the above scaling regime.
+The $\sigma^2\to 1/4$ case is slightly more difficult to see: in this case the renormalization effect inherent in the Ito equation \eqref{she} becomes so strong that $\mathcal{U}$ becomes zero everywhere at positive times, and this is indeed the correct limit for the coalescing walks under the above scaling regime.